gcwioro/vite-plugin-vue-i18n-typescript/README.md

 - 🔒 **Virtual module system** for runtime locale loading
 - 🐛 **Optional virtual file generation** for debugging and inspection

-## Getting Started
+## 🚀 Getting Started - Type-Safe Vue 3 i18n in 5 Minutes

-This guide shows the minimal steps to set up type-safe i18n in your Vue 3 + Vite project.
+This quick start guide shows you how to add compile-time type safety to your Vue 3 + Vite i18n project.
+Perfect for migrating from @intlify/unplugin-vue-i18n or starting fresh with vue-i18n.

 ### 1. Install Dependencies